Cookies

 However, though the iron and chemicals works were considerably larger, by the 1880s the ovens were redundant.
 Oxclose pit also closed and the rails were lifted from that part of the wagon way.
 In the following years Mill Lane that connected Washington Village with the railway station was upgraded and renamed Station Road, and a series of residential terraces built either site of it’s course.
 About this time the whole of the area up to Glebe Colliery became known as Washington Station.
 Included among the terraces were houses on the coke oven site, plus Biddick Mixed Junior School built in 1892, followed by a Wesleyan Methodist chapel and church hall, and a territorial drill hall.
 The first houses were built at the south of the site; Hobson’s Terrace and Railway View.

-The landowner and developer was Isaac Walker, owner of Washington Wire Works (later Newall’s Wire Works), on the other side of the main line, next to the chemical works, and the owner of a provisions store in Albert Terrace, where he lived.
-It’s very likely it is he who named the development Belgravia, though it only appears once on the 1895 OS map.
+The landowner and developer was Isaac Walker, owner of the Washington Wire Works (later Newall’s Wire Works), on the other side of the main line, next to the chemical works, and the owner of a provisions store in Albert Terrace, where he lived.
+It’s very likely it is he who named the development Belgravia, though it only appeared once on the 1895 OS map.

 Eventually by 1911 there were 120 dwellings in 10 streets, home to 125 households and 651 people.
 They came from all parts of County Durham as well as the rest of Washington, attracted by the chemical and iron works, the railway companies, and local pits; Glebe Pit at the other end of Station Rd opened in 1904.
 Over half the site was left open including a large stretch south of the school spilt between a playing field and allotments.